robinlahtinen/in00dl12-project/README.md

 This is a web application built to simulate an ATM using TypeScript, React, Vite, and SASS.
 The application provides a user-friendly interface for performing basic ATM functions, such as withdrawing cash, checking balances, and transferring funds.

+## Packages and technologies

+The following main packages are used on this repository:

+- **TypeScript:** Ensures type safety and enhanced code quality.
+- **React:** A JavaScript library for building user interfaces.
+- **Vite:** A fast build tool for modern web development.
+- **SASS:** A CSS preprocessor for efficient styling.

+See `package.json` for more information.

 ## Features

 ### HTML